With all the environmental issues and disruption that people are dealing with now, why focus on culture?

-This workshop introduces planners to key environmental planning concerns, specifically adaptation, migration, and relocation planning, with a focus on understanding how cultural strategies can help communities address disruption and adapt whether they are staying, migrating, or receiving newcomers.
+This workshop introduces key environmental planning concerns, specifically adaptation, migration, and relocation planning, with a focus on understanding how cultural strategies can help communities address disruption and adapt whether they are staying, migrating, or receiving newcomers.
 The overview includes a discussion of why people migrate and migration variables.
 This workshop is particularly useful for individuals new to this work, and offers tools planners can use to help a group delve deeper into understanding the realities of local risks and the complexities of migration and relocation.
 Modules include: Environmental Change Overview/Assessing Risk; Migration Overview: Adapting in Place; Why Migrate? and Migration Variables; Including Culture in Migration Planning; and Using Stories as Tools.
-Groups can choose which modules are most appropriate.

 Participants will